sahuang/sahuang.github.io/writeups/seetf-2023/index.md

 Upon checking with author, apparently my solution was a "cheese" and author didn't know the tool.
 Using some other LP tool like `gurobi` will take more than 24 hours...
 I guess I was just lucky to have learned OR-Tools from SekaiCTF 2022.

 PS.
 Intended is something called "Constant Propagation" and we need to do some graph traversals to get the values.
-Not sure how to do it though :D
+[Here](https://juliapoo.github.io/ctf/2023/05/12/seetf2023-author-writeup.html#linear-programming) is the author writeup.

 ## Crypto - Qskates (9 solves / 491 points)